Gotta003/ros2_ur5_interface/README.md

 │   ├── sim.launch.py                     # Launch file to interact with simulated and real UR5 robot
 ├── src/
 │   ├── publish_trajectory_node.cpp       # Example node for trajectory publication
+├── models/
+│   ├── model.urdf                        # URDF file that defines the desk where the UR5 is mounted
+│   ├── model.sdf                         # SDF file that defines the desk where the UR5 is mounted
+│   ├── model.config                      # Config file auxiliary to the SDF file
+│   ├── mesh
+│   |   ├── desk.stl                      # STL file with the 3D mesh of the desk
 ├── rviz/
 │   ├── ur5.rviz                          # RViz configuration file
 ├── bash_scripts/